About the Chorale

 2004: Stuart Douglas, Guest Director

 In 2004 Stuart Douglas became the Chorale's Guest Director, preparing the choir for three concert sessions.
 Stuart is still a valued friend of the Chorale.
-He later was appointed guest Music Director of the Kāpiti Chamber Choir.
+He later was appointed Music Director of the Kāpiti Chamber Choir.
 As well as choral conducting, Stuart has also conducted the Wellington Chamber Orchestra, the Wellington Schools Symphonic Band and the Hutt Valley Concert Orchestra.
 He was again Guest Conductor for the Chorale's Messiah performance at the end of 2013.

 2005August 2013: Marie Brown